 Fill out our form

-Fill out the questionnaire above to the basic qualification assessment
+Fill out the questionnaire above to see if your baby qualifies.

-The app is where you will find study specifics and sign the consent
+The app is where you will find study specifics and sign a consent form.

-There will be a baseline period to collect data, and then participants will be randomized into the study arms.
+There will be a baseline period in which you will asked to collect data about your baby in addition to a poop sample, and then participants will be assigned to a study group.

 How this works